petrroll/mff-stuff/umela_inteligence_2/notes.md

     - starts with prior distribution
     - next state is generated through transition model probability
     - weighted by likelyhood it assigns to evidence
-    - resample population given their weights
+    - resample population given their weights (sampling with replacement)
     - repeat for next state

-Senzor failiures:
+Senzor failures:
 - gaussian error model for noise
 - states for transient and persistent failures
     - transient: regardless of state certain probability for completely incorrect value